 Kobe's Basketball Career

-Bryant has been selected thirteen times to the All-NBA First Team and eleven times to the All-Defensive Team.
-He has started in every NBA All-Star Game that has been held during his career, winning the All-Star MVP award four times (2002, 2007, 2009 and 2011).
-He won the NBA Slam Dunk Contest in 1997.
+Bryant has been selected fifteen times to the All-NBA First Team and twelve times to the All-Defensive Team.
+Bryant won the All-Star MVP award four times (2002, 2007, 2009 and 2011), and won the NBA Slam Dunk Contest in 1997.
 Bryant enjoyed a successful high school basketball career at Lower Merion High School, where he was recognized as the top high school basketball player in the country.
 Selected with the 13th overall pick in the 1996 NBA Draft, he became the first guard in league history to be drafted out of high school.

-In order to make a measurable, positive impact on the critical issue of youth homelessness, KVBFF has partnered with a number of Los Angeles-based organizations including Step Up on Second, My Friend’s Place and United Way.
-Bryant is currently serving as the honorary chair of United Way of Greater Los Angeles’s annual HomeWalk for the third consecutive year.
+In order to make a measurable impact on the critical issue of youth homelessness, KVBFF partnered with a number of Los Angeles-based organizations including Step Up on Second, My Friend’s Place and United Way.
+Bryant has served as the honorary chair of United Way of Greater Los Angeles’s annual HomeWalk for three consecutive years.

-Bryant also volunteers his time to Make-A-Wish Foundation, NBA Cares and The Boys & Girls Clubs of America, and serves as a national ambassador for After-School All-Stars.
-In 2007, he launched the first annual Kobe Basketball Academy, at which he mentors and trains athletes ages 8-18.
+Bryant volunteers his time to Make-A-Wish Foundation, NBA Cares and The Boys & Girls Clubs of America, and serves as an ambassador for After-School All-Stars.
+In 2007, he launched the Kobe Basketball Academy, at which he mentors and trains athletes ages 8-18.